ValdemarGr/gql/website/docs/schema/schema.md

 recursiveSchema.validate.toList.mkString("\n")
 // res2: String = "cyclic type A is not reference equal use lazy val or `cats.Eval` to declare this type at (Query).a(A).a(A)"
 ```
+After `10000` iterations the type is no longer unifyable.

 One can also choose to simply ignore some of the validation errors:
 ```scala
 recursiveSchema.validate.filter{